dolphindb/Tutorials_EN/database.md

 #### 6. Queries on partitioned tables

-The execution of most distributed queries does not need all partitions of a distributed table.
+Most distributed queries do not involve all partitions of a distributed table.
 It could save a significant amount of time if the system can narrow down relevant partitions before loading and processing data.

 DolphinDB conducts partition pruning based on relational operators (<, <=, =, ==, >, >=, in, between) and logical operators (or, and) with the partitioning column(s).